elric91/vimstral/README.md

 # vimstral
-A really simple Neovim plugin to query Mistral FIM and completion models
+A really simple Neovim plugin to query Mistral FIM and completion models /!\ EARLY STAGE PLUGIN DEVELOPMENT, USE AT YOUR OWN RISKS

 ## install
 since neovim 0.11 :